lingkaching/lingkaching.github.io/_pages/about.md

 Research Interests
 ====
-I have three main research interests.
+I have three broad research interests.
 - I like working on problems in reinforcement learning and AI & ML in general.
 - I'd like to leverage ideas from neuroscience and cognitive science to improve AI & ML algorithms and vice versa.
 - I'm also interested in the applications of AI and ML in natural sciences like physics and biology.